toa-io/toa/libraries/annotations/readme.md

 ### Custom extensions

-Packages using Proxy Set Annotation may declare custom extensions for the declaration.
+Packages using Proxy Set Annotation may declare custom extensions as an additional properties for the declaration schema.